-It’s true that LA is HUGE and the cost of living is high.
-But, according to this study, it’s lower than New York City, Honolulu, San Francisco, Miami, Philadelphia, Seattle, Boston or San Diego.
+LA is indeed HUGE and the cost of living is HIGH.
+But, according to this study, it’s lower than New York City, Honolulu, San Francisco, Miami, Philadelphia, Seattle, Boston, or San Diego.

 That said, here are 7 reasons I love Los Angeles and why I think it’s one of the best places to retire.